Noughty by Nature

 Noughty by Nature (abbreviated as NBN) is the third commercial mixtape by British rapper Digga D. It was released on 15 April 2022 by CGM.
 It features guest appearances from Still Brickin', Rack5, Dodgy, Horrid1, AJ Tracey, and Maverick Sabre, and American rappers B-Lovee, Moneybagg Yo, and Hotboii.
 The extended edition adds a further guest appearance from Arrdee.
 The mixtape debuted atop the UK Albums Chart, becoming Digga D's first number-one album.

 Background

 Digga D described this mixtape saying "This is the first time in my life I feel free.
 Free from all the hassle from police, haters, probation and crazy entanglements.
 Really been living a movie and this mixtape is just a scene from it."
-He told XXL that Noughty by Nature will be his third and final mixtape before getting started on his debut studio album.

 Singles and promotion

 On 13 August 2021, Digga D released the single "Wasted" featuring ArrDee.
 The single peaked at number 6 on the UK Singles Chart.
 On 9 September, he released the song "2K17", which charted at number 26 on the UK Singles Chart.
 He also appeared on the single "Keep Talkin" with Sav'O and Horrid1 on 28 September.
 On 21 October, he released the single "Red Light Green Light", with the music video referencing the television series Squid Game.
 The single charted at number 17 on the UK Singles Chart.

 On 20 January, Digga D released the single "Pump 101" featuring Still Brickin.
 On 3 March, he released the single "G Lock" featuring American rapper Moneybagg Yo.
 He released three freestyles in March titled "A Lil Promo", "Life of a Real G", and a freestyle during an appearance the radio station On the Radar in the United States.
 On 31 March, Digga D released the third single from the mixtape "What You Reckon", featuring American rapper B-Lovee.

 On 7 April, the fourth single was released titled "Hold It Down".
 On 12 April, he released the song "Amelia Amelia" and revealed the tracklist of the mixtape in the music video.
 He also released music videos for "Main Road" and "Alter Ego".